Towards Class-Oriented Poisoning Attacks Against Neural Networks: Class-Oriented Poisoning Attack Methods

-Inspired by prior works that exploit the penultimate layer (formally called logit outputs) to distill knowledge of neural networks~\cite{hinton2015distilling}, catch features~\cite{ilyas2019adversarial}, and defend against adversarial examples~\cite{kannan2018adversarial}, we follow a similar methodology to control the feature information through the logit outputs.
-Our algorithm starts with a seed image that is arbitrarily picked from any class other than the supplanter class, and then attempts to retain the feature information associated with the original ground-truth class and reduce the feature information of other classes by enlarging/dwindling the corresponding logit outputs.
+We follow the direction of prior works, which exploit the logit outputs to distill knowledge of neural networks~\cite{DBLP:journals/corr/HintonVD15}, catch features~\cite{ilyas2019adversarial}, and defend against adversarial examples~\cite{DBLP:journals/corr/abs-1803-06373}, to control the feature information through the logit outputs.
+Our algorithm starts with a seed image $\boldsymbol{x_o}$ that is arbitrarily picked from any class other than the supplanter class, and then attempts to retain the feature information associated with the ground-truth class and reduce the feature information of other classes by enlarging/dwindling the corresponding logit outputs.
 We here denote $f(\cdot)$ as the logit output function of the neural network and $f_{y_k}$ as the corresponding logit to the categorical label $y_k$.
 The objective of our algorithm can be expressed by the following minimization objective function:

-where $\boldsymbol{x_o}$ is the seed image, $y_o$ is the corresponding categorical ground-truth label, $f_{y_o}(x_o)$ is the logit output of the ground-truth class, $f_{y_k}(\boldsymbol{x_o})$ is the logit output of other classes, and finally $\boldsymbol{x_p}$ stands for the poisoned image. $\lambda_k$ is used to control the importance of loss terms.
+where $\boldsymbol{x}$ is the image being optimized, which is initialized with the seed image $\boldsymbol{x_o}$. $y_o$ is the corresponding categorical ground-truth label, $f_{y_o}(\boldsymbol{x})$ is the logit output of the ground-truth class, $f_{y_k}(\boldsymbol{x})$ is the logit output of each other classes, and finally $\boldsymbol{x_p}$ stands for the optimized poisoned image. $\lambda_k$ is used to control the importance of loss terms.
+We attempt to maximize $L_{f_{y_o}}$ and minimize $L_{\sum{f_{y_k}}}$ simultaneously.
 Alternatively, from the perspective of entropy, we expect such optimization would also reduce the following information entropy $H[\cdot]$:

-where $p_k$ is the probability for each class that converted from the logit $f_{y_k}$ using \emph{softmax}.
+where $p_k$ is the probability for each class that is converted from the logit $f_{y_k}$ using \emph{softmax}.

-However, solving the minimization problem can be computationally expensive, especially for high-dimensional datasets that have hundreds or thousands of classes.
-Based on the facts that (i) the classification result is determined by the largest probability and (ii) only the supplanter class is the target, we consider an approximation that simplifies the task to retain feature information of the ground-truth class and eliminate feature information of the supplanter class.
-In other words, we only focus on the two most important classes instead of all classes, i.e.,
+However, solving the optimization problem can be computationally expensive, especially for large-scale datasets that have hundreds or thousands of classes.
+Based on the facts that (i) the classification is determined by the largest probability and (ii) only the supplanter class is the target, we consider an approximation that simplifies the task to retain feature information of the ground-truth class and eliminate feature information of the supplanter class.
+In other words, we only focus on the two most important classes instead of all classes:

 By solving the minimization using gradient descent, the poisoned image $\boldsymbol{x_p}$ is updated through one backward pass: